Zb824/README-gen/READMEexample.md

 - [Tests](#test)

 ## Description
-    it helps you generate a README file
+    helps the user generate a README file

 ## Usage
-    Guidelines for installation: it is used by the user filling out prompts
+    Guidelines for installation: it is used by the user filling in prompts about their readme

 ## Installation
     inquirer 8.2.4

 ## Contributions
-    Zach borders
+    Zach Borders

 ## Questions
     @email.com